*This post was created in collaboration with Alpine Credits

 Since private lenders are unable to get coverage through mortgage default insurance, you won’t have to worry about paying this extra expense.

-The Personalized Service
+Personalized Service

 Freedom Of Choice

 One of the best things about a private mortgage is that you choose who you want to work with.
-Often people who choose to go with a traditional lender simply have to work with the only bank that will approve them.
+Often people who decide to go with a traditional lender simply have to work with the only bank that will approve them.
 This can feel limiting and like you have no say in the process.
 There are more options available for those who choose private mortgages.

 Cons Of A Private Mortgage Lender

-There are also a few drawbacks to consider before applying.
+There are also a few drawbacks to consider before applying:

-• High fees.
 Private lenders charge separate fees to secure their investment.
 As such, you’ll likely pay higher fees to take out a mortgage with a private lender compared to a traditional lender.

 When Should You Choose A Private Mortgage Lender?

-• If you want to obtain a second mortgage to finance a renovation
+- You want to obtain a second mortgage to finance a renovation

 Things To Do When Working With Private Lenders